ratbo99/PSNTracker/README.md

 # PSNTracker
 a Tool to show Live Overlays for Tropyhunters

-This is Playstation Trophytracker to show live overlays in OBS.
+This is Playstation Trophytracker - a Tool to show live overlays in OBS.
 I started coding it in 2021, fixes some Api related stuff and this is my messy Codebase.
 Maybe someone can make somthing nice of it.

 I know, there are Bugs, no Localisation and stuff like this, but it works.